Miaga-o/DiscreteNotes/Discrete_CH8.typ

 === Modular Arithmetic
-A core principle of congruence modilo $n$ is that performing operations closed under $ZZ$ before reducing via modulo $n$ is the exact same as performing modulo $n$ on the operands.
+A core principle of congruence modulo $n$ is that performing operations closed under $ZZ$ before reducing via modulo $n$ is the exact same as performing modulo $n$ on the operands.